orlovskyjavaprofi/civctp2/README.md

 ## Please notice
-Currently this fork is maintained by **Orlovsky Consulting GbR www.orlovskyconsulting.de** The game asset files are not included in this repository, you can get them from **the original CD** or **from the [GoG version](https://www.gog.com/game/call_to_power_2).**
+Currently this fork is maintained by **Orlovsky Consulting GbR www.orlovskyconsulting.de**

+**The game asset files are not included in this repository**, you can get them from **the original CD** or **from the [GoG version](https://www.gog.com/game/call_to_power_2).**

 ![Call to Power 2 Apolyton version](https://github.com/orlovskyjavaprofi/civctp2/blob/master/ctp2start-scr.png)